 The panelists were State Senator John Valentine, State Representative Jack Draxler, Craig PoVey, program administrator for the Utah Division of Substance Abuse, Hans Fuegi, owner of Grub Steak Restaurant (among others) and board member of the Utah and Park City Area Restaurant Associations and Utah Office of Tourism Development, James Dumas, executive chef at High West Distillery & Saloon, and Des Barker, a lobbyist for the Park City Chamber/Bureau.

 The forum focused on two aspects of the liquor laws -- the "intent to dine" and "separate dispensing area" laws.
-Those laws apply to restaurants, and Powell noted that restaurants should be the current focus, because that's where the tourists are.

 The "intent to dine" law was modified this year and requires restaurants to only serve alcoholic beverages to diners after the restaurant "confirms that the patron has the intent to order food."
 The law essentially requires restaurant hosts to ask its patrons "Will you be dining with us today?"